-In March 2005, we announced our intent to offer an option exchange program to eligible employees under our Long-term Incentive and certain other stock option plans.
-Eligible employees will be able to voluntarily exchange certain out-of-the-money options for \$1.00 in cash for each option surrendered.
-The program is subject to shareholder approval.
+In June 2005, we commenced an option exchange program to eligible employees under our long-term incentive and certain other stock option plans.
+This program is part of a plan to restructure our long-term incentive arrangements and to reduce the market overhang associated with out-of-the-money options.
+Eligible employees may voluntarily tender certain out-of-the-money options for \$1.00 in cash for each option surrendered.
+The expected cost of this program is between \$6 and \$7 million, which will be paid by August 2005.